groboclown/pipit/docs/WorkingWithAwsApis.md

 Note that this will work if your Java application uses multiple AWS services.

+Unfortunately, the AWS sdk will force the connection to be in HTTPS mode (it ignores the Endpoint setting), unless you can alter the source code to have the connection use the http protocol.
+If you can't change the protocol, then this requires running the server in [https.md](HTTPS mode), and ensuring that the certificate is loaded by the JVM.

 ### Override Region Enpoints with Java SDK After 1.10

 Starting with version 1.10 of the AWS SDK for Java, the endpoints has changed.